Judge Monroe Paxman

 "Dad and Mom worked as a team to create a family where work was valued, and fun and creating magical moments were a necessary part of life," Thomas said.

 The Paxmans' lives have not always been a bed of roses and growing old gracefully is a daily task.
 The children have grown.
 Friends have died.
-A few years ago, their beloved daughter Mary died from cancer.
+A few years ago, their beloved daughter Mary, who suffered from bipolar disorder, took her own life.
 But in all, their lives together have been filled with joy.

 How do you live to be 93?
 "You turn off the TV and get out of the house," Shirley said.